HeIIow2/music-downloader/README.md

 After the first "*text search*" you can either again search the same way as before, or you can further explore one of the options from the previous search.
-To explore and select one options from `MultipleOptions`, simply call `Search.choose(self, index: int)`.
+To explore and select one options from `MultipleOptions`, simply call `MetadataSearch.choose(self, index: int)`.
 The index represents the number in the previously returned instance of MultipleOptions.
 The selected Option will be selected and can be downloaded in the next step.